Kat-Sprat/Peer_assessment/README.md

 5.1 Creates tidy dataset using ddply to split data frame "all_data_mean_sd" by variables "subject" & "activity", & apply the mean function column-wise, using numcolwise().
 Results in data frame "all_data_tidy_ish"

-5.2 Remove columns containing ".MeanFreq" values using !grepl. (same call & syntax should have worked at 2.1, but didn't - have not yet figured out where the error was.)
+5.2 Remove columns containing ".MeanFreq" values using !grepl. (same call & syntax should have worked at 2.1, but didn't - have not yet figured out where my error was.)
 Results in data frame "all_data_tidy"

 5.3 Writes "all_data_tidy.txt" file using write.table(), specifying row.name=FALSE, as instructed.